rahulgopinath/rahulgopinath.github.io/_posts/2018-09-06-peg-parsing.markdown

 * We do know that _L(PEG)_ is at least as large as deterministic _CFL_.
 * We also [know](https://arxiv.org/pdf/1304.3177.pdf) that an _LL(1)_ grammar can be interpreted either as a _CFG_ or a _PEG_ and it will describe the same language.
 Further, any _LL(k)_ grammar can be translated to _L(PEG)_, but reverse is not always true -- [it will work only if the PEG lookahead pattern can be reduced to a DFA](https://stackoverflow.com/a/46743864/1420407).

 The problem with what we did in the previous post is that it is a rather naive implementation.
-In particular, there could be a lot of backtracking, which can make the runtime explore.
+In particular, there could be a lot of backtracking, which can make the runtime explode.
 One solution to that is incorporating memoization.
 Since we start with automatic generation of parser from a grammar (unlike previously, where we explored a handwritten parser first), we will take a slightly different tack in writing the algorithm.

 The idea behind a simple _PEG_ parser is that, you try to unify the string you want to match with the corresponding key in the grammar.
 If the key is not present in the grammar, it is a literal, which needs to be matched with string equality.
 If the key is present in the grammar, get the corresponding productions (rules) for that key,  and start unifying each rule one by one on the string to be matched.